 He tells us that he had tears in his eyes when he saw the footprints.
 He said he was grateful.

 The apartment’s quiet then until the teapot starts to whistle.

 Eric Lutz is a writer of fiction, journalism, and essays.
 His work has appeared in numerous magazines and literary journals, including Salon, Paste, and The Boiler, and has been nominated for the Pushcart Prize.
-He is an adjunct instructor at Elmhurst College near Chicago, where he lives.
+He is an adjunct instructor at Elmhurst University near Chicago, where he lives.